Lenovo Laptop Repair Cost UK 2026 — Published Prices for Every Series

 What is celltech's guarantee on Lenovo laptop repairs?

-27 months on screens, batteries, keyboards and trackpads — more than double the 12 months most independents offer.
+27 months on screens, batteries, keyboards and trackpads — over double the 12-month cover that is the independent norm.
 Charging ports, DC jacks and USB-C connectors carry the 9-month tier; board-level and liquid-damage work carries 120 days.

 Can you fix a Lenovo laptop that won't turn on?